tamera-brown/NYC-Taxi-Fare-Prediction/index.md

 This dataset include data from NYC Taxi Rides found on [Kaggle](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/overview) which contains 55M rows spanning over 7 years (2009-2015).
 I worked with the subset of that data with the year 2014, which has 8M rows.

+Consists of :

+pickup_datetime - timestamp value indicating when the taxi ride started. pickup_longitude - float for longitude coordinate of where the taxi ride started. pickup_latitude - float for latitude coordinate of where the taxi ride started. dropoff_longitude - float for longitude coordinate of where the taxi ride ended. dropoff_latitude - float for latitude coordinate of where the taxi ride ended. passenger_count - integer indicating the number of passengers in the taxi ride. fare_amount - float dollar amount of the cost of the taxi ride.

 ## EDA